standard-for-public-code/community-implementation-guide-standard/criteria/use-plain-english.md

 * [Notify documentation](https://github.com/alphagov/notifications-manuals/wiki)

-### All code MUST be in English, except where policy is machine interpreted as code.
+### All source code MUST be in English, except where policy is machine interpreted as code.

 ### All bundled policy not available in English MUST have an accompanying summary in English.